Parkerizing: Applying an anti-corrosion and lubricating phosphatized surface treatment

 These pictures show that it can be done, and the result looks pretty good.

-In the picture at the left, the left-most clip has been parkerized while the other two have not.
-The picture on the right shows a closer view of the parkerized clip.
+In the first picture, the left-most clip has been parkerized while the other two have not.
+The second picture shows a closer view of the parkerized clip.

 It's not clear how concerned you need to be about oxidation of these clips, but they certainly can be parkerized!